Ayodeji6969/Ayodeji-Porfolio/README.md

 ---

-## 📌 Key Insights
+## Key Insights
 - **Income:** Middle-income earners were the most likely to purchase bikes, while very low and very high incomes had lower purchase rates.
 - **Age:** Customers aged **31–50** were the most frequent bike buyers.
 - **Commute Distance:** Those commuting **1–5 miles** showed higher purchase rates than long-distance commuters.
 - **Marital Status & Gender:** Married individuals, especially **males**, had higher purchase rates compared to single or female customers.
 - **Region:** Purchases were more common in the **Europe region** compared to others.

 ---

-## 📂 Files in This Folder
-- `bike_buyers.xlsx` → Original dataset
-- `Bike Buyers Dashboard.xlsx` → Final dashboard with pivot tables & slicers
-- `README.md` → Project documentation

----
-⭐ This project highlights my ability to perform **data cleaning, exploratory analysis, and dashboard creation in Excel**.
+ This project highlights my ability to perform **data cleaning, exploratory analysis, and dashboard creation in Excel**.
 It demonstrates how business insights can be communicated effectively using **interactive dashboards**.